-If you wish to use any material written by The Holly Tree Tales’ Author, please seek permission first and use the contact information to do so.
+If you wish to use any material written by The Holly Tree Tales’ Author, please seek permission first and use the contact information to do so, via the Contacts page.

 The Author is available to give talks to groups, and is happy to discuss having material published elsewhere, with prior and appropriate agreement.
 Please use the Contact Form to pursue this, in confidence.